kamanphoebe/MotionDetection/README.md

 Now you are ready to go!

 1. `python scene_filter.py`</br>
-Select target scenes from Nuscenes and save their tokens into `use_scene.json`.
+Select target scenes from nuScenes and save their tokens into `use_scene.json`.

 2. `python select_dataset.py`</br>
 Iterate over selected scenes to find frame pairs that contain target obj(s) and save their paths and tokens into `rawlst_train.json` or `rawlst_valid.json`.

 3. `python flow_fastflow.py` or `python flow_raft.py --model=models/raft-kitti.pth` </br>
 Generate optical flow graphs of selected raw images.
-Note that the scripts are by default set to use FastFlowNet, so please replace the word "fastflow" with "raft" in the scripts of the following steps if you would like to use RAFT instead.
+Note that the scripts are by default set to use FastFlowNet, so please replace the word "fastflow" with "raft" for the scripts in the following steps if you would like to use RAFT instead.

 4. `python generate_label.py` </br>
 Estimate the velocity of an object using two frames and label it as 1(moving) or 0(still).
 All labels information are then saved into `label_train.csv` and `label_valid.csv`.